Panthers' David Tepper Contractually Required to Keep Jerry Richardson Statue

 David Tepper may be the new owner of the Carolina Panthers, but he's powerless to remove the statue of previous owner Jerry Richardson.

-Tepper spoke to reporters Tuesday upon finalizing his purchase of the team Monday.
-During the press conference, he revealed he's "contractually obligated" to keeping Richardson's statue outside Bank of America Stadium, per the Associated Press (via ESPN.com).
+Tepper spoke to reporters Tuesday after finalizing his purchase of the team Monday.
+During the press conference, he revealed he's "contractually obligated" to keep Richardson's statue outside Bank of America Stadium, per the Associated Press (via ESPN.com).

 NFL Network's Ian Rapoport offered more information behind the story: